Ericvf/BroPilot/README.md

    In Visual Studio, open the BroPilot settings and specify the connection details for your local LLM server.

 4. **Start Coding**
-   Use BroPilot features directly from the editor—trigger completions, request explanations, or refactor code with a click.
+   Use BroPilot features directly from the editorâ€”trigger completions, request explanations, or refactor code with a click.

 ---